 In active inflammatory bowel disease where there is intolerance to oral iron preparations.

-Treatment of significant iron deficiency when oral iron preparations are ineffective or cannot be tolerated., or demonstrated non-adherence with oral iron therapy.
+Treatment of significant iron deficiency when oral iron preparations are ineffective or cannot be tolerated, or demonstrated non-adherence with oral iron therapy.

 * Best practice oral iron: take once a day or once every other day.
 Preferably, take on empty stomach at least 1 hour before food, if tolerated.
 Do not take with other medication or with food/drink containing dairy or tannins e.g. a cup of tea or a multi-vitamin.